Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 To display this information proceed as follows:

-* Right click on the project and select the context menu entry `Edit...`.
+* Right-click on the project and select the context menu entry `Edit...`.
 * The project roadbook opens as additional tab in the upper right part of the user interface.
 * Select the `Sort along track (multiple)` or `Sort along track (single)` entry from the combobox in the upper right part of the roadbook.